angular/angular/aio/content/guide/upgrade.md

 </code-example>

 To begin converting your AngularJS application to a hybrid, you need to load the Angular framework.
-You can see how this can be done with SystemJS by following the instructions in [Setup](guide/setup), selectively copying code from the [QuickStart github repository](https://github.com/angular/quickstart).
+You can see how this can be done with SystemJS by following the instructions in [Setup for Upgrading to AngularJS](guide/upgrade-setup) for selectively copying code from the [QuickStart github repository](https://github.com/angular/quickstart).

 You also need to install the `@angular/upgrade` package via `npm install @angular/upgrade --save` and add a mapping for the `@angular/upgrade/static` package: